HamishPayne/CODE-WORDS/Classroom/Week-09/readme.md

 ## MAJOR PROJECT
 This week I didn't manage to get to class on Thursday so I just continued working on my project.
 I started to experiment with using a blur filter which would be controlled by the mic input to make the text readible through non-physical interaction, but I found that it would be extremely laggy and wasn't going to work the way I wanted to use it.
 As an alternative I tried filling the window with a colour that's opacity would lower with mic interaction, this seemed to work a lot smoother than the blur effect but wasn't quite as impressive on screen.

-[This](https://p5js.org/learn/interactivity.html) is a great example that shows a grey square gradually changing colours each time it is clicked.
-I want to use something like this to communicate the idea of the physical body being interuptive.
-If the user presses any key on the keyboard or mouse the sketch will slowly start to dissapear or become disrupted in some way.
+Another idea i've been looking at is having physical interaction actually cause the sketch to become unreadable or interupted.
+After looking at the examples on the p5.js website I found [this](https://p5js.org/learn/interactivity.html).
+It's a great example which shows a rectangle that slightly changes colour when you click it.
+I think something like this could work really well to communicate the idea of physical interaction as being disruptive.

 ![](mouse_pressed_gradual_change.jpg)

 [PREV](https://github.com/HamishPayne/CODE-WORDS/edit/master/Classroom/Week-08).[NEXT](https://github.com/HamishPayne/CODE-WORDS/edit/master/Classroom/Week-10)